 The eco mode is likely to restrict your comfort too, meaning the heating will not be able to go at full pelt whilst you are driving in eco mode.
 This moves us on nicely to the next topic - heating an EV in winter.

-Unlike a petrol or diesel, there's not the huge amount of waste heat emanating from a combustion engine, so in an EV every bit of heat you need comes from your onboard heating systems.
-It takes a lot of energy to heat the air in a car, so besides the motor these systems are generally the biggest energy draw an EV will have.
+A huge amount of waste heat is produced by a conventional combustion engine.
+In an EV every bit of heat you need has to come from your onboard heating systems.
+It takes a lot of energy to heat the air in a car, so heating is one of the biggest energy drains on an EV battery.
 If you are on a long journey and need to squeeze every mile out of your battery range, or if it just comes naturally to be as energy efficient as possible, you’ll want to do limit the use of the cabin heater as much as possible.

-Some EVs use a heat pump system, which is more energy efficient than a resistive heater.
-This is definitely something we appreciate in our e-Golf, but it is an optional extra you have to choose when you buy your car.
+Some EVs use a heat pump system, which is more energy efficient than a normal heater.
+This is an optional extra you have to choose when you buy your car.
 However, even sophisticated heat pump systems still can use a fair amount of energy, and will still cut into the available range.

 If you haven’t got inbuilt heated seats, you can buy a set that plug into the cigarette lighter for as little as £20 - well worth the investment.
 Using heated seats, or even a heated steering wheel, will definitely help you cut down on the cabin heater and save energy while staying comfortable.